bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 * openldap-2.3.39 (Should be the same version as Seagate Central)
 * samba-4.14.6

-Download these using **wget**, **curl -O** or a similar tool as follows.
+Change into the **src** subdirectory of the base working directory then download the source archives using **wget**, **curl -O** or a similar tool as follows.
 Note that these archives are available from a wide variety of sources so if one of the URLs used below does not work try to search for another.

+    cd src
     wget http://mirrors.kernel.org/gnu/gmp/gmp-6.2.1.tar.xz
     wget http://mirrors.kernel.org/gnu/nettle/nettle-3.7.3.tar.gz
     wget http://download.savannah.gnu.org/releases/acl/acl-2.3.1.tar.xz